liferay/lexicon-site/src/pages/docs/satellites/Sites/assetTitleBar.md

 ---
 title: "Asset Title Bar"
-description: "A bar used to display the title of an asset and its associated actions when specific ADTs are displayed."
+description: "A bar used to display an asset's title and its associated actions when specific ADTs are displayed."
 layout: "guide"
 weight: 2
 ---